Similarity measure: Use in recommender systems

+Recommender systems are observed in multiple online entertainment platforms, in social media and streaming websites.
+The logic for the construction of this systems is based on similarity measures.

 Use in sequence alignment

 Similarity matrices are used in sequence alignment.
 Higher scores are given to more-similar characters, and lower or negative scores for dissimilar characters.

 Nucleotide similarity matrices are used to align nucleic acid sequences.
 Because there are only four nucleotides commonly found in DNA (Adenine (A), Cytosine (C), Guanine (G) and Thymine (T)), nucleotide similarity matrices are much simpler than protein similarity matrices.
 For example, a simple matrix will assign identical bases a score of +1 and non-identical bases a score of −1.
 A more complicated matrix would give a higher score to transitions (changes from a pyrimidine such as C or T to another pyrimidine, or from a purine such as A or G to another purine) than to transversions (from a pyrimidine to a purine or vice versa).